cbeley/beleyenv/README.md

 #### Commit-Hooks to Protect Yourself

-After bootstraping your forked repo, a commit hook will be installed that gives you the following:
+After bootstrapping your forked repo, a commit hook will be installed that gives you the following:

 -   Lints all your shells scripts with [ShellCheck](https://www.shellcheck.net/).
 -   Ensures your repo has been unlocked with git-crypt to ensure you do not automatically check in sensitive information unencrypted.

 ### Bootstrapping a Forked Repo

-First, fork Beleyenv as you normally would and then clone it anywhere locally.
+First, fork Beleyenv as you normally would and then clone it anywhere locally (though, it'll automatically be moved to `~/.beleyenv/beleyenv`, so you might as well just check it out under `~/.beleyenv`)

 #### Set up git-crypt

 1. Remove or rename `.gitattributes`.
-Also remove all files referenced in `.gitattributes` These files are encrypted for my use, so you'll have to replace them with your own stuff if you want to use any part of beleyenv that relied on them.
+Also remove all files referenced in `.gitattributes`.
+These files are encrypted for my use, so you'll have to replace them with your own stuff if you want to use any part of Beleyenv that relied on them.
 2. Install `git-crypt` if not already installed: `sudo apt-get update && sudo apt-get install git-crypt`.
 3.  `git-crypt init && git-crypt export-key ~/.beleyenv/secretKey`
 4. Add/replace any encrypted files you'd like and add them to `.gitattributes` (see git-crypt docs).
-At the very least, you should encrypted `config.json`.
+At the very least, you should encrypt `config.json`.
 5. Run `git-crypt lock`.
 6. Test unlocking your repo: `git-crypt unlock ~/.beleyenv/secretKey`
 7. Export your key as text and store it in a safe place (like a password manager): `./devScripts/bin2hex.sh ~/.beleyenv/secretKey`

 #### Install the Commit Hook

 Run `./devScripts/install-commit-hook.sh`.
-If you've already bootstraped the repo for your usage and are starting on a clean container, `./bootstrap.sh` will do this for you.
+If you've already bootstrapped the repo for your usage and are starting on a clean container, `./bootstrap.sh` will do this for you.
 See the next section.

 ##### Restoring git-crypt from a Clean Checkout

-Let's say you want to run beleyenv on a new container.
+Let's say you want to run Beleyenv on a new container.
 Before you can run `./index.sh`, you have to restore your binary git-crypt `secretKey` and unlock the repo.
 This is mostly automated for you.

 Simply run `./bootstrap.sh`.
 This will automatically install git-crypt for you, prompt you for your text-based version of your `secretKey` to convert to binary for you automatically, unlock your repo, and install the commit hook.